sunnysingh/database/docs.md

 $insert = $db->query("INSERT INTO people (name, age) VALUES('Bob', '123')");

-if ($insert !== false) {
+if ($insert) {

- // insert was successful
+ // Insert was successful
- // checking that $insert is not false will guarantee that this code will run only when no errors have occurred
+ // You can also explicitly check if $insert returned true or false, but a simple check like this is usually enough

 }

-?>
 ```

 Any sensitive variables in the query must be replaced with ? (question marks, a.k.a. markers), and be given as an array in the second $params argument.